A Reflection on Lugus, Ogmios, and Îanolabâ in BNG

 Everything is connected in the great cycle of the cosmic order of things, each leading and affecting the other.

 Ambactos Rotî (ambassador of the wheel) are those of us that follow the teachings of the wheel of Îanoi.
-We dedicate our selves to the ever-spinning motion.
+We dedicate ourselves to the ever-spinning motion.

-(For a reading of this article in English by Caromâros Caitogabros, please click here.)
+For a reading of this article in English, please click here.)

 Îanoi, which in a more literal sense means from Îanos “right, just, correct,” essentially, in this case, “things that are right or correct.”
 For the purposes of the Bessus Nouiogalation (that is, “Custom of the New Galatîs,” plural form of “Galatis”), it also encompasses the term “virtues.”
 The understanding of virtues is essential so that we have a guide to live our lives in a way that helps us be better people.
 In turn, this helps us be better members of our communities.